coryrylan/core-speed-test/README.md

 application decisions.
 Also to note this gives a estimate speed based on the connection to server it is hosted on.
 Depending on where the code is hosted will effect the results.</p>

-<p>To more acurately test speeds two files are downloaded.
+<p>To more accurately test speeds two files are downloaded.
-   First a very small gif less than 35 byts to test latency times.
+   First a very small gif less than 35 bytes to test latency times.
    The second a 50kb jpg to test average download speed. </p>
 <pre>
 <code>